-First up is a five-minute tour of the incredible expansive gardens surrounding The Biltmore Estate, located just outside of Asheville, North Carolina.
-I can’t believe I lived in North Carolina for eleven years, and never made a visit here!
+Our first virtual tour is a five-minute tour of the incredible expansive gardens surrounding The Biltmore Estate, located just outside of Asheville, North Carolina.
+I can’t believe I lived in North Carolina for eleven years and never made a visit here!
+I really missed an opportunity there.
 Where was my head at?

 George Vanderbilt spared no expense creating his magnificent home or his equally comparable gardens.
 These formal gardens cover many acres both indoors and out.

-The magnolias are stunning with their spring colors, and the espaliered pears and crabapples are blooming as well.
+The magnolias are stunning with their spring colors, and the espaliered pears and crabapples are blooming in this tour as well.

-Be sure to watch until the end for a tour of the garden statuary.
+Be sure to watch until the end for a tour of the garden statuary, of which there are dozens.
 It is just incredible to think that this was all created as a private family garden.